Updated on July 7, 2020.

 Additional SurveyCTO resources

 We’ve released a software update that considerably expands platform flexibility and options for securely sharing data.
-This includes the freedom to use field plug-ins that can fully control the appearance and functionality of questions in survey forms, including the “call-phone-number” plug-in and “launch-sms” plug-in described above.
-We’ve also introduced an early release version of SurveyCTO Collect with enhanced phone survey functionality.
+This includes the freedom to use field plug-ins that can fully control the appearance and functionality of questions in survey forms, including the “phone-call-dialer” plug-in and “launch-sms” plug-in described above.
+We’ve also introduced improvements to SurveyCTO Collect, including robust features for phone surveys, enhanced security, quick setups, and remote device management.
 We’ll continue to build upon these functionalities to create more resources that meet evolving needs.

 Resources from leaders in the field